mic-max/micmax.pw/_drafts/diy/chess-pieces.md

 Ended up buying 5 orders of "Lead Mini Ingot Pure 99.9% ~ 1 Pound-Mix sizes" from Roto Metals.
 They had a sale going on for $2.59 per pound.
 After shipping and taxes it ended up being $21.94.
 Just narrowly beating out Amazon's cheapest 5lb listing.

+## Making the Mould

+I had planned to make the mould out of wood, by drilling various depths and sized bits into a block of wood.
+This would be pretty hard

+"No plan survives first contact with the enemy". my enemy was my own first bright idea. or planning itself.
+I also forgot that I could get access to a CNC mill.

+Now my plan is to CNC mill a mould for the molten lead out of aluminum.
+It will be more precise, more reusable, and be easier to reproduce.
+All I need to do is get a chunk of aluminum, learn some basic CAD, and get access to the mill by doing some training.

+The size of the aluminum block must be at the absolute minimum: 70.29mm x 25.74mm x 27.6mm.
+So would likely want to round this up to at least 1.5" x 1.5" x 4" so there can be at least some space between the different sized moulds in the same block.
+Would I be able to use two smaller aluminum blocks welded together?

 using coins as weights - "there's always money in the chess set!" arrested development reference :smile: